sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 The `<VisualDiff>` component does three things:

-  1. Resolve all Summarizers and Differs which are loaded in the Studio context, both from Sanity defaults and from third-party plugins
+  1. Resolve all Summarizers and Visualizers which are loaded in the Studio context, both from Sanity defaults and from third-party plugins
   2. Call a function (currently located in `bateson.js`) which, based on the Summarizers and the two document versions, creates a Change Summary which describes all the differences between the two docs.
 See "The Change Summary" below for more details.
-  3. Render a component which takes the Change Summary and the Differs (and probably the two document versions) and produces sweet, humanly grokable, description of all the changes.
+  3. Render a component which takes the Change Summary and the Visualizers (and probably the two document versions) and produces sweet, humanly grokable, description of all the changes.

 It should be possible to pass styling and other useful UI options to the <VisualDiff> component.

 ## Custom Summarizers and Differs